 If you’re looking to create a photo-realistic print, but only think you can do it via direct-to-garment, think again!
 Direct-to-garment (AKA DTG) can be great for producing detailed graphics, but there are some major downsides you may be aware of, such as durability of the print, fabric limitations and the time it takes to print.
-It’s very possible to get a screen print that looks just like a photo using an art technique called simulated process.
+It’s very possible to get a screen print on a blank t-shirt that looks just like a photo using an art technique called simulated process.
 We teamed up with Eagle in Las Vegas, Nev. to learn about the different steps that go into creating a realistic image.

 Photo-Realistic Screen Print

 Since the image we used while at Eagle had so many colors, their team used their STRYKER Automatic Screen Printing Press.
 While that machine is an 18-color, 22-station press, the print we used only needed 11 screens.
 The Eagle team uses an automatic dispensing system, called a DM4, to mix the correct PMS colors.
 This machine allows for all the colors to stay consistent.
 Once the screens are burned, they are placed on the machine in a particular sequence, which helps create all the details in the print.
 The tees are loaded onto the machine, and the automated process begins creating a photo-real image.
 First, the white base is laid down, then the primary colors, and lastly, the various shades that make up the highs and lows of the image — adding that extra detail.

 Check out the video above to see simulated process in action!